 Food and alcohol on Amtrak’s City of New Orleans

-Bringing food on The City of New Orleans
+Bringing food aboard The City of New Orleans

 With train travel, you have food options.
 You can bring food onboard or purchase items from the cafe.
 Sleeping car passengers do receive meals are part of the ticket price.

-Remember, there are others around, so be considerate when bringing food onboard; egg salad or other foods with pungent odors are never a good idea.
+Remember, others are around, so be considerate when bringing food onboard; egg salad or other foods with pungent odors are never a good idea.

 Bringing alcohol on the train

-You may transport adult beverages in coach class, but you cannot partake from your stash as you travel.
+You may transport adult beverages in coach class but cannot partake from your stash as you travel.
 If you get out of hand from drinking too much or are caught breaking this rule, you may get kicked off the train and possibly fined.

 Sleeping car passengers can bring adult beverages onboard and consume them in their rooms, but they can get thrown off the train for belligerent behavior like coach passengers.